 To validate our adjusted market capitalization valuation, we engaged an independent external service provider to assist us in estimating our fair value based on the discounted cash flow approach.
 The estimated fair value of our company derived under this approach was \$517.1 million.
 We believe this analysis provides further validation of the estimated control premium to be derived mainly from synergies and potential savings that a buyer would benefit in acquiring a controlling interest in our company.
 In conducting the discounted cash flow valuation, we made assumptions about future operating cash flows, the discount rate used to determine present value of future cash flows, and capital expenditures.
-Future operating cash flows assumptions include sales growth assumptions, which are based on our historical trends and industry trends, and gross margin and operating expense growth assumptions, which are based on the historical relationship of those measures compared to sales and certain cost cutting initiatives which management began to undertake in the fourth quarter of 2008.
+Future operating cash flows assumptions include sales growth assumptions, which are based on our historical relationship of those measures compared to sales and certain cost cutting initiatives which management began to undertake in the fourth quarter of 2008.
 We used a discount rate based on our weighted average cost of capital, which was 18.68% as of December 31, 2008.